 Housed inside the BH2 Leisure complex, Mr Mulligan’s is one of the most fun things to do in Bournemouth!
 It’s an indoor adventure golf centre, with three uniquely themed courses to choose from.
 You can putt your way through a comic book brought to life, an “unearthly light experience”, or an apocalyptic crash scene.
 I’ve only tried the last one so far, but it was great fun!
 The scenery and theming are brilliant, and there’s also a bar serving food and drinks if you need to fuel-up between games.

-Latest Update – September 2020: Mr Mulligan’s Bournemouth is now open, with strict social distancing and enhanced hygeine measures.
+2020 Update: Mr Mulligan’s Bournemouth is now open, with strict social distancing and enhanced hygeine measures.